 MaxGrip helped develop and implement the global maintenance excellence program ‘Maintenance to Effectiveness and Efficiency’ (MEE) – a new global maintenance blueprint system, at the world’s leading independent tank storage provider for the oil and chemical industries.

 Headquartered in the Netherlands, the company operates terminals with a combined storage capacity of 33.5 million m3.
 Another 5.5 million m3 is being developed and will be added by 2019.
 The mission is to ensure safe, reliable and efficient storage and handling of bulk liquid products on the most important shipping routes around the world.

 The maintenance excellence program standardizes and automates the maintenance process at 40 terminals globally.
-It supports exchange of best practices and corporate standards for an optimized maintenance strategy.
+It supports exchanges of best practices and corporate standards for an optimized maintenance strategy.
 It includes alignment for asset master data built, asset safety criticality identification and risk mitigating maintenance plans.

-Advantage of a global blueprint is that it enables a standardized and efficient deployment says Wouter Boerefijn.
-“The program roll-out is heading a coverage of 70% of the storage capacity worldwide.
-Now our focus is shifting towards optimizing maintenance and harvesting benefits by further program implementing (business change) in order to help the client achieving maximized service delivery and compliancy goals”.
+Implementation of the global EAM system enables efficiency and benefits between different core business processes.
+Advantage of a global blueprint is that it allows for a standardized and efficient deployment says MaxGrip project manager.
+“The program roll-out is heading to a coverage of 70% of the storage capacity worldwide.
+Now our focus is shifting towards optimizing maintenance and harvesting benefits by further program implementing (business change) in order to help the client achieve maximized service delivery and compliancy goals”.